-NSAG information includes a list of NSAG IDs each of which is associated with:

-a) a list of S-NSSAIs, which shall be the ones included in the configured NSSAI;

-b) an NSAG area containing a list of TAIs which identify an area where the mapping between the S-NSSAI(s) in bullet a) and the NSAG ID is valid; and

-c) a priority value that is associated with each NSAG ID in the NSAG information.
+NSAG information is coded according to subclause 9.11.3.87.

 If NSAG information is available, the UE NAS layer shall provide the lower layers with the most recent NSAG information.

 NOTE: Along with the NSAG information, the UE provides to the lower layers with allowed NSSAI and requested NSSAI for the purpose of NSAG-aware cell reselection.